haimbilia/BuyHub/readme.txt

     => 064637 - Buyer: Review's like and dislike links are not clickable => 064629 - Buyer >> Orders >> Nothing happens when the user clicks on the product's name => 064640 - The wrong alert message appears when the admin tries to delete the tax structure.
+    => 064622 - Include and exclude states options should not appear when the admin selected the 'Rest of the world' in the 'To country' field while adding tax rule

 UAT points:
     => Admin dashboard sales stats > set tabs priority, Move Affiliate tab to the last